datacarpentry/semester-biology/exercises/Making-choices-1-Python.md

 species2 = 'tyrannosaurus'
 ```

-and use them to print whether or not the following statements are True
+Use them to print whether or not the following statements are

-or False:
+`True` or `False`:

 1.  `w` is greater than 10
 2.  `w` + `x` is less than 15